 Much of SSPDT’s work and vision builds on a programme that has been underway since 2007 in Prestonpans, East Lothian.
 Here pupils are offered free piping or drumming lessons from the age of eight or nine in a cluster of primary schools that feed into Preston Lodge High School.
 A senior and a junior band now perform regularly for the school and community; the young people have achieved a wide range of SQA qualifications; they travel widely; and compete in the World Championships and other leading competitions.

 Notably all pipe band members who have graduated from the high school since 2012 have achieved positive destinations in higher education, work or training.
 You can read more about Preston Lodge High School Pipe Band here.

-The short film below gives a flavour of the programme, and the full impact is described here by head teacher Gavin Clark.
+The full impact of the programme is described here by head teacher Gavin Clark.

 Schools Pipe Band Programmes

 The Trust encourages piping and drumming in state schools leading to the development of pipe bands by awarding cash grants and by lending instruments to eligible organisations such as schools, local authorities and community pipe bands.
 SSPDT generally match-funds free tuition that takes place during the school day for pupils from the age of eight or nine years in clusters of primary and associated secondary schools.
 The Trust responds to applications for support.
 SSPDT also works pro-actively with partners to identify and develop programmes that respond to local priorities.